Let's start with the broader terms:

 KYT- Know Your Transaction: A set of internal rules and procedures set up to have a clear point of reference on where the transaction came from, or where it is going.

 Here we will detail some measures we use to counter these issues and ensure maximum compliance and fund transparency.
-We will not go into too much detail on the procedures, so hold on there reader.
+We shall not go into specific details on these procedures, as this is sensitive information.

 You are probably aware of our KYC procedure, we completely understand that it might be different from others.
 It is also exceptionally well planned and designed, as it is vital to the integrity of your account and our environment in adherence with regulatory compliance.

-The KYT process allows us to know not only who we are transacting with.
-KYC alone allows to properly document the account and who it belongs to.
-Alongside, KYT allows us to know who we are transacting & conducting business with.
+The KYC allows to properly document the account and who it belongs to.
+Additionally, KYT allows us to know who we are transacting & conducting business with.

 How does it benefit you?